auliarahmed/auliarahmed/README.md

 # Hi, I'm Rahmat Aulia <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="35px">

-I am a network & software engineer, system administrator with a strong interest in building projects that are accessible to everyone.
+I am a network/system administrator & software engineer with a strong interest in building projects that are accessible to everyone.

 You can find me here 👇